tobek/laminae/05-ngp.md

 summary: TODO

 intro: |
-    this lamina holds the seeds of resolution of BLAH. the very nature of it has an incredible property known as the Reverb. when observing the actions of an individual on this lamina, you simultaneously observe the trail of actions that led to that individual taking that action. when a frustrated person yells a particular insult, you will also witness their father flinging that same insult, and their father's childhood BLAH and BLAH (spread out), and onwards with receding intensity the whole history that led to this moment.
+    this lamina holds the seeds of the resolution of BLAH. the very nature of it has an incredible property known as the Reverb. when observing the actions of an individual on this lamina, you simultaneously observe the trail of actions that led to that individual taking that action. when a frustrated person yells a particular insult, you will also witness their father flinging that same insult, and their father's childhood BLAH and BLAH (spread out), and onwards with receding intensity the whole personal history that led to this moment.
+It is dumbfounding to newcomers, to be faced with such a quantity of information and emotion.
 ---

 <!--